 - 1. Institutional Review Board (IRB) application (cannot be submitted until after project proposal is approved by committee); - 2.
-Execution of the approved project as outlined in the DNP proposal defense; - 3.
-A professional poster that summarizes the project components, including outcomes and conclusions; - 4.
+Execution of the approved project as outlined in the DNP proposal defense; - A professional poster that summarizes the project components, including outcomes and conclusions; OR - 4.
 Oral (public) defense of the project outcomes and conclusions (called the oral final exam); - 5.
 A manuscript that summarizes the project components, including outcomes and conclusions.

-Specific requirements for the DNP project are included in a document titled 'NMSU School of Nursing DNP Project Guidelines', which is posted in the graduate student Canvas course.
+Specific requirements for the DNP project are included in a document titled 'NMSU School of Nursing DNP Project Guidelines', which is posted in the DNP and Post-Graduate Certificate Virtual Advising Canvas site.